 The Philippines may not connect so obviously to an overland Southeast Asia route, but the flight is totally worth it.
 Since The Philippines are such a large archipelago, tourism is wonderfully diffused between its 7000+ islands.
 It can sometimes be a pain to have to take ferries or internal flights, but it also means you can always hop to another island and start a new mini adventure.

-The most commercial destination is the resort island of Boracay, which doesn’t hold so much interest to independent travellers.
+The most commercial destination is the resort island of Boracay, which doesn’t hold so much interest to independent travelers.
 But there’s somewhat of a backpacker route running through Palawan to El Nido, as well as from Manila to the rice terraces in northern Luzon, both of which are highly recommended.
 Beyond this, consider heading east, such as to the regions of Bicol, Cebu, Bohol, Leyte, or Siargao, all of which are off the usual tourist trail to varying degrees.

-Travelling in the Philippines can be a bit more of an adventure, particularly if you’re solo and used to finding busloads of other travellers everywhere on the mainland (which is not always the case here).
+Travelling in the Philippines can be a bit more of an adventure, particularly if you’re solo and used to finding busloads of other travelers everywhere on the mainland (which is not always the case here).
 But since so many locals speak English you hardly ever get lost, and the barriers between you and the local culture are so much lower than elsewhere.

 Find quieter islands in Malaysia